 The report highlighted the fact that to provide a successful SIP trunking solution collaboration is essential to “to work together and continually test products and services for interoperability so that it’s not the customer’s premises that becomes the test bed”.

-Orange Business Services provides a one-stop-shop for your network, data center and connectivity.
+Orange Business provides a one-stop-shop for your network, data center and connectivity.
 We will help you with your SIP trunking migration every step of the way.
 Read our paper on the ISDN switch-off here and browse to our campaign page to find out even more.

-Jean-Sébastien is Business Developer for Unified Communications Services within Orange Business Services focusing on transversal, indirect and complex deals.
+Jean-Sébastien is Business Developer for Unified Communications Services within Orange Business focusing on transversal, indirect and complex deals.
 Since 15 years, in the telecom industry, Jean-Sébastien has been worked in various roles such as mobile and broadband network rollout, service and product management.